benphilip1991/del-container/README.md

 ## Currently Available Data

 The project is currently a research prototype and offers limited functionality for testing and usability evaluations.
 More features would be added as the platform is developed further.
-Currently, the container provides access to the following types of data -
+Currently, the container provides access to the following data -

 |Data Type           | Resource Key     |
 |--------------------|------------------|